tuwilof/fitting/README.md

 ### necessary_fully_implementation_of_responses

 Default `true`.
 It returns `exit 1` if not all responses are implemented according to the documentation.
-For this to work, `match_response` (see above) should run.
+For this to work, `match_schema` (see above) should run.

 ### strict